Animated, waving, US Flag

 Optical ribbon mic schematic

 Here's the WORKING schematic!
 This is not likely to change.
-The LED and the photocell/preamp are on seperate mini modules.
-The physical arrangement of these modules and the mylar material are going to be experimented with for optimal performance.
+The LED and the photocell/preamp are on separate mini modules.
+The physical arrangement of these modules and the mylar material are will need to be experimented-with for optimal performance.
 The LED requires its own resistor and bypass cap, to ensure that it sees only pure DC.

 Basically, I am now finished with the balloon mic.
 It served its purpose. :)